-- First, it would never work, and, if "convincing" were to work, it would be for very small volumes, and the opportunity to get repeat business would be minimal.
+- 1. First, it would never work, and, if "convincing" were to work, it would be for very small volumes, and the opportunity to get repeat business would be minimal.
 Just think about your own experience where you were talked into purchasing something, but ultimately realized that neither the personal nor the business value was there.
-Not only that, but the process itself when you reflected on it left you feeling cheated or less than in some manner. - By itself, the word "convincing" carries with it immediate negative connotations.
+Not only that, but the process itself when you reflected on it left you feeling "cheated" or made to feel "less than" in some manner.
+Think about that statement of "less than", and it happens far too often to all of us especially in some consumer markets like car-buying!
+Personally, I would rather endure a root canal, which is exactly why I've bought my annual (I drive a ton of miles every year) Subaru purchase for the past 10 years directly online. - By itself, the word "convincing" carries with it immediate negative connotations.
 Neither you nor I want to be convinced!
 We want to buy something that has value for us personally or for our business...and preferably both.

-For each of my marketing courses at Tufts and at MIT, I always begin with a very large whiteboard and ask the simple question...
-"Just what is marketing?" ...and then I begin to write out those words on the whiteboard that are shouted out from the students.
+For each of my marketing courses at Tufts and at MIT, I always begin the first class with a very large whiteboard and ask the simple question...
+"Just what is marketing?" ... and then I begin to write out those words on the whiteboard that are shouted out from the students.

 I certainly hear "convincing" a lot, along with "advertising", "selling", "branding", "promoting", "storytelling", "designing", "communicating" plus a host of singular phrases defining the mediums that would be used social media to billboards to TV to trade shows and probably another ten channel mechanisms.

-I frequently joke that if you are sitting in a board meeting or around the table in any academic discussion with professors, and if you want to chew up time on the clock, all you need to do is to throw into the mix, that very same question- "so, just what is marketing anyway?
+I frequently joke that if you're sitting in a board meeting with other directors or you're around the table in any academic discussion with professors, and if you want to chew up time on the clock, all you need to do is to throw into the mix, that very same question- "So, just what is marketing anyway?
 Then just sit back and count the definitions.

-In fact, all of these definitions answering the question of "just what is marketing?" are correct, and also incorrect since these particular words define only fragmented pieces of the much larger ecosystem which is that "Marketing is Everything!", which I purposefully have borrowed from the title of the iconic Harvard Business Review article written in February, 1991 by Regis McKenna.

-Over the past 20 years in my teaching and in my sales and marketing consulting with hundreds of our customers at Derby Management, I have always returned to the simplicity of this phrase that "Marketing is Everything".
+In fact, all of these definitions answering the question of "just what is marketing?" are correct, but and also incorrect since these particular words define only fragmented pieces of the much larger ecosystem which is that "Marketing is Everything!", which I purposefully have borrowed from the title of the iconic Harvard Business Review article written in February, 1991 by Regis McKenna, one of the very small number of real pioneers of what today we know as California's Silicon Valley, the tech center of the world.
+Over the past 20 years in my teaching and in my sales and marketing consulting with hundreds of our customers at Derby Management, I have always returned to the simplicity of this singular phrase that "Marketing is Everything".

-It's a phrase that for me simplifies the discussion about what marketing is since it provides a common foundation on top of which we can build whatever specific components we want constrained only by our own sales objectives, our expense budgets and our own schedules of what we are planning to impact in that specific period of time.
+It's a phrase that for me simplifies the discussion about what marketing is since it provides a common foundation on top of which we can build whatever specific components we want constrained only by our own sales objectives, our expense budgets, and our own schedules of what we are planning to impact in that specific period of time defined by our business plan.